Time Running Out In Florida To Flee Hurricane Milton - UrduPoint

 Time Running Out In Florida To Flee Hurricane Milton

-Sarasota, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2024) Florida residents fled -- or defied warnings and hunkered down -- in the final hours Wednesday before Hurricane Milton, a lethal Category 4 storm, pummels the Gulf Coast and tears across the state.
+Sarasota, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2024) Florida residents fled or just hunkered down in the final hours Wednesday before massive Hurricane Milton pummels the state, as government emergency relief efforts were dragged to the center of the US election.

-Milton was downgraded by the US weather service from top-level Category 5 to a 4 early in the day.

-However, that will not much change the ferocity of the wind and height of tidal surges inundating the heavily populated and low-lying coast, with the cities of Tampa and Sarasota right in the storm's expected path.
+Ferocious winds and tidal surges are expected to inundate the heavily populated and low-lying coast, with the cities of Tampa and Sarasota in the storm's path, amid rising fears of widespread chaos and multiple fatalities.

+With Milton coming immediately after lethal Hurricane Helene also hit the US southeast, Donald Trump has sought political advantage from the twin storms by falsely saying aid is channeled away from his Republican Party supporters toward migrants.

+At the White House on Wednesday, President Joe Biden slammed the Republican election candidate's "onslaught of lies."

 "I am nervous.
 This is something we just went through with the other storm -- ground saturated, still recovering from that," Sarasota resident Randy Prior, who owns a pool business, told AFP.